DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 DePaul Performance Insights

-- The Blue Demons are being outscored by 7.6 points per game with a -68 scoring differential overall.
-They put up 71.0 points per game (266th in college basketball) and give up 78.6 per outing (326th in college basketball).
+- The Blue Demons' -68 scoring differential (being outscored by 7.6 points per game) is a result of scoring 71.0 points per game (266th in college basketball) while giving up 78.6 per contest (327th in college basketball).

-- DePaul pulls down 31.2 rebounds per game (346th in college basketball) while conceding 36.0 per outing to its opponents.
+- DePaul records 31.2 rebounds per game (347th in college basketball) while allowing 36.0 per contest to its opponents.
 It is outrebounded by 4.8 boards per game.

-- DePaul connects on 7.4 three-pointers per game (190th in college basketball) at a 38.5% rate (36th in college basketball), compared to the 7.1 its opponents make while shooting 36.0% from beyond the arc.
+- DePaul hits 7.4 three-pointers per game (190th in college basketball) at a 38.5% rate (36th in college basketball), compared to the 7.1 its opponents make while shooting 36.0% from beyond the arc.

-- The Blue Demons' 90.6 points per 100 possessions on offense rank 269th in college basketball, and the 100.2 points they allow per 100 possessions rank 341st in college basketball.
+- The Blue Demons rank 270th in college basketball by averaging 90.6 points per 100 possessions on offense, and defensively are 341st in college basketball, allowing 100.2 points per 100 possessions.

 - DePaul has committed 2.8 more turnovers per game than its opponents, averaging 14.0 (319th in college basketball action) while forcing 11.2 (260th in college basketball).